-Good I thought.
-Unfortunately the old saying about a non-programmer pretending that two systems are the same meaning that they do not differ more than 50% held in that occasion too.
+Good, I thought.
+Unfortunately the old saying about a non-programmer pretending that two systems are the same meaning that they do not differ more than 50% held on that occasion too.

-Puzzles was another head-scraping aspect of the game.
-I knew that every factor of the gameplay was going to be refined, modified and touched an uncountable number of times before the Gold Master, and I didn’t want a programmer to be dedicated to change and modify code to this purpouse.
+Puzzles were another head-scraping aspect of the game.
+I knew that every factor of the gameplay was going to be refined, modified, and touched an uncountable number of times before the Gold Master, and I didn’t want a programmer to be dedicated to changing and modifying code for this purpose.

 Cut scenes were also required and the camera needed to move around, far from the main character, to show the effect of various switches and devices or the goal of the level.

-How we made it was a successful combination of hammering, ingenuity, compromise.
+How we made it was a successful combination of hammering, ingenuity, and compromise.

-The CEngine proved to be well designed and well coded with good insulation between layers of game related abstraction levels.
-My fellow programmers were top notch and brightly solved a number of problems.
-Artists and Game Designers were great to understand technical problems and helped us in finding suitable compromises.
+The CEngine proved to be well designed and well coded with good insulation between layers of game-related abstraction levels.
+My fellow programmers were top-notch and brightly solved a number of problems.
+Artists and Game Designers were great at understanding technical problems and helped us in finding suitable compromises.
 And we managed to get the game throughout the whole process in three months and half.

-About the number of levels we changed the physical property encoding of the terrain.
+Regarding the number of levels, we changed the physical property encoding of the terrain.
 CEngine provides a single byte to encode the physical property of each 8×8 pixels square.
-Such properties defines whether the place is dangerous to the main character or a solid wall or a plain, walkable terrain.
+Such properties define whether the place is dangerous to the main character or a solid wall or a plain, walkable terrain.

 Well but if Lara Croft can jump why do we need slopes?
 So here we get back our slopes code allowing for 10 different heights, enough for the vertigo effect.

 Another bright programmer, Valentino, worked on the puzzle system.
-Rather than hand coding each puzzle as a specific C code, he defined a set of devices that could be connected in many different ways to provide enough flexibility to implement any kind of puzzle.
-At the end the mechanism proved to be still too complex for non-programmers, but he managed to implement and maintain the whole system alone with minimum effort.
+Rather than hand-coding each puzzle as a specific C code, he defined a set of devices that could be connected in many different ways to provide enough flexibility to implement any kind of puzzle.
+In the end, the mechanism proved to be still too complex for non-programmers, but he managed to implement and maintain the whole system alone with minimum effort.

 Although the idea was simple, creating cut scenes this way was a burden.
 Synchronization among characters was impossible, modifying an existing sequence was a painful operation.
-At the end the producer Nicola went through all the cut scenes fixing and sometimes recreating from scratch all these meaningless number tables.
+In the end, the producer Nicola went through all the cut scenes fixing and sometimes recreating from scratch all these meaningless number tables.

-The number of Lara action posed another problem.
-Design document asked for some 40 basic actions to be performed in all the 4 available facings (left, right, up, down).
-Moreover some of these actions could be performed both with guns drawn or not.
-Moreover guns automatically aims to the nearest target in discrete steps of 8 directions.
-Even relying on the hardware horizontal flip for some animations, the resulting number was huge.
+The number of Lara’s actions posed another problem.
+The design document asked for some 40 basic actions to be performed in all 4 available facings (left, right, up, down).
+Moreover, some of these actions could be performed both with guns drawn or not.
+Moreover, guns automatically aim at the nearest target in discrete steps of 8 directions.
+The resulting number was huge, even relying on the hardware support for the horizontal flip in some animations.
 We managed to handle them all by splitting the character in half: legs and arm with chest plus head.
 Thanks to this trick and some twiddling in the actor code we avoided the need of writing compression/decompression code for animations.